AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 What does the duration change?
 </div>

-### Analysis of One Stage Coagulant addition
+### Analysis of One Stage Coagulant addition procedure
-A primary concern was the lack of consistency in the formation of a floc blanket in our Sedtank during 1 Stage addition.
+A primary concern was the lack of consistency in the formation of a floc blanket in our Sedtank during 1 Stage coagulant addition.
 It was concluded that due the limitations of ProCoDA, it constrained our team to mix clay and humic acid before it enters into the system.
 We hypothesis that due the prior mixing, ~~the humic acid makes the surfaces of the clay more negatively charged.~~ This disperses the clay particles more thus creating more clay particle surface area.
 This means that there is more clay than there is coagulant available to bind together and create flocs.~~In order to determine whether this hypothesis is true, we have modified our calculations and ratio of humic acid.~~